Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

 \subsection{Look-back options}

-We repeat the analysis done in the previous sub-sections on Asian payoffs in the case of floating-strike and fixed-strike look-back ones.
+We repeat the analysis done in the previous Subsections~\ref{sec:asian_options} on Asian payoffs in the case of floating-strike and fixed-strike look-back ones.
+We notice that in this case we replace the arithmetic moving average computed over the interval $[T_{i-M+1}, T_{i}]$ with the re-scaled minimum or maxima of the asset price when computing the risk factor $\risk{2}$.

 Here, we do not have a comparison with benchmark models in the literature, but we can still compare the results of our LSMC approach based on different choices of the basis functions.